 Use In Specific Populations

-There are no adequate and well-controlled studies of oxymorphone in pregnant women.
+There are no adequate and well-controlled studies in pregnant women.
 OPANA ER should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 It is not known whether oxymorphone is excreted in human milk.
 Because many drugs, including some opioids, are excreted in human milk, caution should be exercised when OPANA ER is administered to a nursing woman.
 Monitor infants who may be exposed to OPANA ER through breast milk for excess sedation and respiratory depression.
 Withdrawal symptoms can occur in breast-fed infants when maternal administration of an opioid analgesic is stopped, or when breast-feeding is stopped.